Xonshiz/comic-dl/ReadMe.md

 -c, --config                           Generates config file for autodownload function -dd,--download-directory               Specifies custom download location for the comics/manga.
 -rn,--range                            Selects the range of Chapters to download (Default = All) [ Ex : --range 1-10 (This will download first 10 episodes of a series)]
 --convert						       Tells the script to convert the downloaded Images to PDF or anything else.
-(Supported Values : pdf, cbz) (Default : No) [By default, script will not convert anything.]
+(Supported Values : pdf, cbz, jpg (for webp source) (Default : No) [By default, script will not convert anything.]
 --keep   							   Tells the script whether to keep the files after conversion or not.
 (Supported : No, False) (Default : Yes/True) [By default, images will be kept even after conversion.]
 --quality   						   Tells the script about the image quality you want to download.
 (Supported Values : low/bad/worst/mobile/cancer) [By default, images will be downloaded in Highest Quality Available.
 No need to provide any option.]
 -find, --search                        Searches for a manga through the Manga Eden Database.